SIBO SERIES PART 2: The Science (and Art) of SIBO Testing

 So, that’s pretty much everything you need to know about SIBO testing.
 Here’s a summary of things to remember:

-> The gold-standard of non-invasive SIBO testing is a 3-hour hydrogen and methane lactulose and glucose breath test
+> The gold-standard of non-invasive SIBO testing is a 2.5 to 3-hour hydrogen and methane lactulose and glucose breath test

 > Correct interpretation of SIBO breath tests is important to avoid false positives and false negatives

-> Testing and retesting are really important to understanding not only whether you have SIBO, but also how bad and what type.
+> SIBO testing and retesting are really important to understanding not only whether you have SIBO, but also how bad and what type.